MesserLab/SLiM-Benchmarks/_README.txt

 The only parameter here is the number of replicates desired.
 This script will loop over all of the models found in the models folder (*.slim), and will run each of them across replicates and thread counts by calling runmulti.sh and passing the requested replicate count through.

-Note that these scripts never run more than one invocation of SLiM at a time, to keep the machine free from contention for resources.
+Note that these scripts never run more than one invocation of SLiM at a time, to keep the machine free from contention for resources (to the extent possible, other apps/processes should be quit, for the same reason).
 These runtimes are therefore, roughly, the *minimum* runtime expected, and when running multiple invocations simultaneously on a single machine, one would expect somewhat lower performance due to resource contention.
 How large that effect is will depend upon the platform.